igraph/python-igraph/doc/source/tutorials/topological_sort/topological_sort.rst

     results = g.topological_sorting(mode='in')
     print('Topological sorting result (in):', *results)

-Default mode is `out`, start from the first node with in-degree as 0.
-And mode is `in`, start from the first node with in-degree as maximum of all degrees.
+Default mode is 'out', start from the first node with in-degree as 0.
+And mode is 'in', start from the first node with in-degree as maximum of all degrees.

 .. code-block:: python